 - 1. Learn about morality and ethics in AI - 2.
-Acquire the knowledge of real time application ethics, issues and its challenges. - 3.
-Understand the ethical harms and ethical initiatives in AI - 4.
-Learn about AI standards and Regulations like AI Agent, Safe Design of Autonomous and Semi-Autonomous Systems - 5.
-Understand the concepts of Roboethics and Morality with professional responsibilities. - 6.
-Learn about the societal issues in AI with National and International Strategies on AI
+Understand the ethical harms and ethical initiatives in AI - 3.
+Learn about AI standards and Regulations like AI Agent, Safe Design of Autonomous and Semi-Autonomous Systems - 4.
+Understand the concepts of Roboethics and Morality with professional responsibilities. - 5.
+Learn about the societal issues in AI with National and International Strategies on AI.